ucsb-cs8/w20/_lectures/lec09.md

+#### Acknowledgement
-Acknowledgment: Big thanks to Yiu-On Li and Kevin Wang for their help with creating these notes and adding the narrative. :smile:
+Big thanks to Yiu-On Li and Kevin Wang for their help with creating these notes and adding the narrative.